genomicsclass/leanpub/manuscript/matrix_notation.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/matrixalg/matrix_notation.Rmd).

-In the falling object, father-son heights, and mouse weight examples the random variables associated with the data were represented by {$$}Y_1,\dots,Y_n{/$$}.
+In the falling object, father-son heights, and mouse weight examples, the random variables associated with the data were represented by {$$}Y_1,\dots,Y_n{/$$}.
 We can think of this as a vector.
 In fact, in R we are already doing this:

 ```r